manogyasingh/foobar/README.md

 # Solutions from Google's Foobar challenge

-foobar is (well known) secret hiring challenge by Google. this repo contains my solutions to the questions I was asked in it
+foobar is a (well known) secret hiring challenge by Google. this repo contains my solutions to the questions I was asked in it